aquiladev/parley/README.md

 - **Mini App** — Next.js + WalletConnect + injected (MetaMask/Rabby/Coinbase), runs inside Telegram or any browser.
 The only place a user's wallet ever signs.
 Source: `packages/miniapp/`.
 - **Identity** — MMs as ENS subnames under `parley.eth` on Sepolia ([`mm-1.parley.eth`](https://sepolia.app.ens.domains/mm-1.parley.eth) and [`mm-2.parley.eth`](https://sepolia.app.ens.domains/mm-2.parley.eth) are live with `addr` + `axl_pubkey` + `agent_capabilities` text records, and quote competing offers in the demo); users by wallet address.
 - **Reputation** — both MMs and users have on-chain-anchored reputation scores.
 See [Reputation](#reputation) below.
+- **Smart routing** — the User Agent's planner compares pure-peer, pure-Uniswap, multi-MM split, and peer+Uniswap-tail shapes per intent and surfaces the best one.
+Multi-leg plans execute strict-serial: leg N+1 only starts after leg N settles on chain.
+- **Multi-token** — operators configure their MMs' supported pairs via `MM_TOKEN_ADDRESSES` + `MM_SUPPORTED_PAIRS`.
+The user-side agent recognizes any token by symbol (from a shared registry) or by inline contract address; pricing falls back to Uniswap when no MM supports a pair.
-- **Fallback** — direct Uniswap v3 (QuoterV2 + SwapRouter02 on Sepolia) when no peer offer arrives; the same on-chain quoter anchors the "vs Uniswap" delta shown on every peer offer.
+- **Fallback** — direct Uniswap v3 (live `QuoterV2` + `SwapRouter02` on Sepolia) is always a baseline plan; the same on-chain quoter anchors the "vs Uniswap" delta shown on every peer offer (Phase 8).

 A trade end-to-end: